Padma Viswanathan

-Padma Viswanathan (born 1968 Nelson, British Columbia) is a Canadian playwright and fiction writer.
+Padma Viswanathan (born 1968 Nelson, British Columbia) is a Canadian playwright, novelist, translator, and memoirist.
+She is a full professor at the University of Arkansas, where she teaches in the MFA Program in Creative Writing and Translation.

 Life

 She graduated from University of Alberta, and received an MA from the Writing Seminars at Johns Hopkins University in 2004 and an MFA from the University of Arizona in 2006.

 Her short stories have appeared in Subtropics, New Letters, PRISM international, Boston Review, and Malahat Review.

 She lives in Fayetteville, Arkansas, with her husband, the poet/translator Geoffrey Brock, and their two children.

 Awards

 Her story "Transitory Cities" won the 14th annual Boston Review Short-Story Contest in 2007, judged by George Saunders.

 Her novel The Ever After of Ashwin Rao was shortlisted for the Scotiabank Giller Prize.

 In 2017 she won Arkansas's Porter Prize.